zopac/zopac/README.md

 # coding languages i know

-java (been learning for 6-7 months) - look below for stuff ive made, have around 110 commits on the kami skid i made, didnt make a ton of stuff but im decent at java from just learning it over time
+java (been learning for around 6 months) - look below for stuff ive made, have around 110 commits on the kami skid i made, didnt make a ton of stuff but im decent at java from just learning it over time

 c++ (spent around 3 months learning/making random shit) - made custom csgo injectors for a few people and mostly just made cheats/injectors for certain games